 In the ratio’s above, all the mean terms are equal, thus

-Out of the total students in a class, if the number of boys are 5 and the number of girls being 3, then find the ratio between girls and boys.
+Question 4: Out of the total students in a class, if the number of boys is 5 and the number of girls being 3, then find the ratio between girls and boys.

 Likewise, ratio and proportion are used to solve many real-world problems.
 Register with BYJU’S and get solutions for many difficult questions in easy and followed by the step-by-step procedure.